Blog

 Home Renovation Costs Melbourne (2026): Budget & Checklist

-Planning home renovation costs Melbourne homeowners can expect in 2026 starts with a clear scope, realistic allowances and the right builder.
-This guide covers budgeting, permits, timelines and practical tips to renovate confidently and add value.
+Planning a home renovation costs Melbourne homeowners can expect in 2026 starts with a clear scope, realistic allowances, and the right builder.
+In this guide, we’ll break down what drives renovation pricing, how to budget properly, and the checklist you can follow to avoid blowouts and add value.

 For permit and building compliance guidance in Victoria, refer to the Victorian Building Authority (VBA) before starting structural renovation work.